sukhbinder/llm-embed-ollama/README.md

 See also [Ollama Embeddings Models Blog](https://ollama.com/blog/embedding-models)

-## Installation

-Install this plugin in the same environment as [LLM](https://llm.datasette.io/).

-    llm install llm-embed-ollama

 ## Usage

-This plugin adds support for three new embedding models:
+This plugin adds support for three new embedding models available in ollama:

 - all-minilm
 - nomic-embed-text